elnurgar/mzxml-precursor-corrector/README.md

 ## Solution
 This script will fix the precursor values in mzXML files.
-Works with mzXML 2.1 and 3.2
+Works with mzXML 2.1 and 3.2 and with mzML

 The steps to fix the problem are:
 1) Put the executable, that you can download at https://github.com/elnurgar/mzxml-precursor-corrector/releases/, in the same folder with mzXML files to be fixed.